 From the Collection of Tatura Irrigation & Wartime Camps Museum 49 Hogan S Tatura VIC

 - This is a pastel portrait of Friedrich Goldschmied by Robert Hofmann.

 - friedrich goldschmied

-- This portrait was drawn by Robert Hoffman, in camp 2 at Tatura.
+- This portrait was drawn by Robert Hofmann, in camp 2 at Tatura.

 Lurline Knee is responsible for writing the history of this artist and Friedrich Goldschmied.